muhammetselimfe/DevOps-Engineer-Task/Readme.md

 #### Log out and log back in so that your group membership is re-evaluated

-## Run the Docker-compose
+# Run the Docker-compose
-Be sure you are in .chainlink-sepolia directory
+Be sure you are in chainlink-sepolia directory
 ```bash
 docker-compose up -d
 ```